protesilaos/my-website/_pages/coach.md

 ## Pricing

 Lessons cost 10 EUR per hour.
-If we spend a little bit more than one hour, I will still count it as one hour.
+If we need a little bit more than one hour, I will still count it as one hour---no problem!

 ## Payments